College is expensive. The Jewish community, through the Jewish Federation of Metropolitan Chicago, can help.

 - Are Jewish

-- Were born and raised in Chicago metropolitan area*, including Lake County, Indiana; or one continuous year of full-time employment in the Chicago metro area prior to enrollment
+- Were born and raised in Chicago metropolitan area*, including Lake County, Indiana; or had one continuous year of full-time employment in the Chicago metro area prior to enrollment

 - Demonstrate financial need and career promise